timidri/puppet-meltdown/README.md

 * **force**  : if true, the patch installation is actually performed, otherwise it only outputs if the patch is being offered to this system from the update server
 * **reboot** : if true, reboots the machine after update, but only if *force* is also true

 If the patch is not being offered to the system from the update server, the task will notify you of this.
-If the reason for this is that a prerequired registry entry is not present (which should already be set by your antivirus product), the task will notify you of this.
+If the reason for this is that a required registry entry is not present (which should already be set by your antivirus product), the task will notify you of this.
 You have the option of using the meltdown::force_offer_hotfix task to get this registry entry in place if needed.

 #### meltdown::force_offer_update